RISE project: Findings

 The major finding of the RISE project was discovery of very hot hydrothermal fluids emanating from the sea floor from vents at separate locations along the crest of the rise.
 These were anticipated by the discovery during the CYAMEX expedition a year earlier of massive sulfide mineral deposits on the sea floor at 21°N, which were presumed to be due to hydrothermal activity, but which was not then observed.
 During RISE dives, the hot vents were found and were marked by mineralized chimneys, about a half-meter in diameter and one to a few meters high, composed of sulfide minerals of zinc, copper and iron.
-Emitting from the chimneys were black plumes or jets of fine particles of these minerals, giving rise to the popular name “black smokers".
-Temperatures measured of these jets were 38030° Celsius.
-Several vents of lower temperature emissions were found (<23 °C).
+Emitting from the chimneys were black plumes or jets of fine particles of these minerals, giving rise to the popular name "black smokers".
+Temperatures measured of these jets were 380±30 °C. Several vents of lower temperature emissions were found (<23 °C).
 These warm vents were similar to those discovered at the Galapagos Spreading Center a few years earlier.
 Hot vents and black smokers were not found at the Galapagos.
 Modeling of gravity data measured on the seafloor suggested that much of the upper ocean crust at 21°N was fractured and filled with warm water.